AnavSood/anavsood.github.io/_posts/2025-02-02-detecting-test-set-contamination-in-large-language-models.md

 ## Acknowledgements

-I'd like to thank my friend Yash Nair, to whom I go to for all my permutation testing questions, for discussing this post with me as I wrote it.
+I'd like to thank Yash Nair, to whom I go to for all my permutation testing questions, for discussing this post with me as I wrote it.
 I'd also like to thank Tim Morrison for reading and offering comments on an earlier draft.

 ## References